Yasmin Ahmad: Death

-On Thursday, 23 July 2009, Yasmin suffered a stroke.
+On 23 July 2009, Yasmin suffered a stroke.
 According to news reports, she remained motionless, seated, she was resting her head on the table, with her hands cupping her face, while attending a meeting with local artist Siti Nurhaliza and her husband Khalid Mohamad Jiwa, and Media Prima representatives for an undisclosed project at Sri Pentas, TV3.
 Before the meeting, she spent some time with Media Prima's group creative director, Peter Chin and was reported to be in a jovial and relaxed mood.

 She was rushed to the Damansara Specialist Hospital where she underwent a neurosurgery procedure to reduce the swelling in her brain.
 The operation was a success and her condition was critical but stable.
 Bernama quoted her brother-in-law, Zakaria Zahari, as saying that Yasmin had suffered a stroke and haemorrhaging in the brain.

-On Saturday, 25 July 2009, more than 48 hours after the surgery, Yasmin Ahmad succumbed to her injury and was pronounced dead at 11:25 pm.
-On Sunday, 26 July 2009, Yasmin was laid to rest at the USJ 22 Muslim Cemetery in Subang Jaya, Selangor.
+On 25 July 2009, more than 48 hours after the surgery, Yasmin Ahmad succumbed to her injury and was pronounced dead at 11:25 pm.
+The next day, Yasmin was laid to rest at the USJ 22 Muslim Cemetery in Subang Jaya, Selangor.
 Her husband, Abdullah Tan Yew Leong, their immediate families, hundreds of fans, friends, and industry colleagues and personalities gathered to bid her farewell.

+Legacy

+Singaporean playwright Alfian Sa'at wrote for The Online Citizen not long after Yasmin's death that her movies resounded with Malay Singaporean audiences who felt represented seeing themselves in a multicultural society "underserved by a Sinocentric local media".